meerim1987/rock-paper-scissors-game-js/README.md

 # rock-paper-scissors-game-js
-Rock, paper and scissors game implementation
+Rock, paper and scissors game implementation with pure JS